ItalyPaleAle/traefik-forward-auth/README.md

 ## Quickstart

+### Authenticate with Google

-This example uses Docker Compose to add Google authentication to an application.
+This example uses Docker Compose to add Google authentication to an application exposed via Traefik.

 ```yaml
 # docker-compose.yaml